hackbinghamton/DataScienceWorkshop/DataEngineering/SQLBeginner.md

 ORDER BY id;
 ```

 The following code will fetch all data and print them out by id in descending order, then by major in ascending order if any of the rows have the same id values.
+For example, notice that for id = 420 the rows are in order by ascending name as well (Adam, Dillion, Zack).
 ```
 SELECT * FROM Students
 ORDER BY id DESC, name;